MiaoLi/ProbHandIK/README.md

 3. Run `AllegrohandIKSolve.m` in matlabcode folder to solve the IK for the optimal grasps you found in the package GPIS.

+In package `soft_grasping`, we have a python version for the trainning of the IK.